-Family Support Division
+Family Support Division.

-A. All actions under Title IV-D of the Social Security Act initiated or maintained by the Department of Child Support Services (DCSS) are referred to as Family Support Division ("FSD") matters and are governed by the applicable state and federal law and California Rules of Court, rules 5.300 through 5.375.
+- A. All actions under Title IV-D of the Social Security Act initiated or maintained by the Department of Child Support Services (DCSS) are: - 1.
+Referred to as "FSD" matters, and - 2.
+Case files are delineated and referred to as "DF" files. - B. Unless otherwise stated in this Chapter, FSD matters are governed by the California Rules of Court on Title IV-D Support Cases and these local rules.